-These days, popular towards boot loader U-boot supports HAB (High Assurance Boot) which is the name of the i.MX6 Secure Boot.
+These days, popular boot loader U-boot supports High Assurance Boot – or HAB – which is the name of the i.MX6 Secure Boot.

-And so, it’s a relatively simplified process compared to what it could be on other processors that supports either a similar security mechanism or just the other processors in the i.MX line that support this Secure Boot mechanism.
+It’s a relatively simplified process compared to what it could be on other processors that support either a similar security mechanism or just the other processors in the i.MX line that support this Secure Boot mechanism.

 3. Check Your Code

 You need to make sure that your code does, in fact, actually fall.
 Once you’re out of the CPU’s internal boot loader, you have to make sure your code does follow the procedure for continuing the chain of authentication.

 It is very well and good to say that you have Secure Boot but if your software boot loader does not actually check your Linux boot image or it only checks a small part of the Linux (or other OS) boot image, then you haven’t really made it secure.

 For genuine security, authenticate as much of the code you want to load as possible and do ensure that it follows the practices established for the libraries available as it can.

 U-boot does support the Secure Boot mechanism, so the burden has been lessened for people coming into it today compared to when this sort of process in the embedded space was new.